Remember back when we associated rainfall with lovemaking and (justified) lateness?

 Adults who should know better are the biggest culprits.
 A colleague at work recently recounted how someone threw out refuse from his car as he sped on the highway.
 This is not limited to “uneducated” or “illiterate” people as some may have you think.
 A colleague of mine during my final year of university for example casually dropped a plastic bag he had just eaten from, on a rather spotless campus.
 He couldn’t supply a good reason for littering when there were clearly bins around.

-The solution to the menace of littering lies in further education and sensitisation.
+The solution to the menace of littering and consequently our sanitation troubles lies in further education and sensitisation.
 But as pointed out earlier, it hasn’t exactly worked.
 That’s probably because the right audience, impressionable kids, are being targeted wrongly.
 It’s time to take a fresh approach via comic books and animation.

 Comics can be escapist epics, but they can also be engines of education.Luke Molver